What You Will Learn

 Custom Log File Location

 By default, FFmpeg writes the log to ./ffmpeg2pass-0.log.
-Use -passlogfile to specify a different path (useful in scripts or when encoding multiple files in parallel):
+Use -passlogfile to specify a different path:

 ffmpeg -i input.mp4 -c:v libx264 -b:v 1M -pass 1 -passlogfile /tmp/mylog -an -f null /dev/null